Gammerdinger/sex-SNP-finder/README.md

 ### Command line input options

 * input_file -> This is your sync file from the Popoolation2 pipeline.
-The format should look like this scaffold_0	1	N	0:2:0:0:0:0	0:4:0:0:0:0
+The format should look like this: scaffold_0	1	N	0:2:0:0:0:0	0:4:0:0:0:0
   scaffold_0	2	N	7:0:0:0:0:0	5:0:0:0:0:0
   scaffold_0	3	N	0:12:12:0:0:0	0:13:5:0:0:0